 As a charity, Future Projects has dedicated support staff available to the school to work with families of students to address and improve any issues affecting the household.
 The aim of this is to provide a settled, secure home life for our students so that they can focus on their schooling without concerns about the family's financial situation, housing, physical or mental health etc. Our multi-disciplinary team at Future Support can deliver advice, guidance, advocacy and support across a broad range of themes so that whatever the issue, we have the expertise to help.
-Future Support has expertise in health, housing, finance and debt, wellbeing, homelessness, employment support, criminal justice, isolation and access to services.
+Future Support has expertise in health, housing, educational needs and in supporting the families of such pupils finance and debt, wellbeing, homelessness, employment support, criminal justice, isolation and access to services.
 Through our networks, the service staff can connect families to training, education, and wider specialist support services too.

-13. The contact details of support services for the parents of pupils with special educational needs, including those for arrangements made in accordance with section 32.
+13. The contact details of support services for the parents of pupils with special educational needs, including those for arrangements made in accordance with section